astronomer/docs/learn/airflow-opensearch.md

 ## Why use Airflow with OpenSearch?

 OpenSearch allows you to perform complex search queries on indexed text documents.
-Additionally, the tool comes with a variety of plugins for use cases such as security analytics, semantic search and neural search.
+Additionally, the tool comes with a variety of plugins for use cases such as security analytics, semantic search, and neural search.

 Integrating OpenSearch with Airflow allows you to: